 Another challenge around exhaust gas cleaning kits, or scrubbers, has also escalated, with several market sources confirming that the next few quarters will see congestion in yards that retrofit the equipment.
 That is why with Kamelia Cleantech designs and manufactures end-to-end full integrated scrubber solutions that can be installed “on-voyage” (partly at the quayside and partly when the ship is in transit).

 Our clients have chosen us for one good reason, we ensure minimal opportunity cost and reduced downtime.
-Since Kamelia Cleantech exhaust scrubbers can be installed on-voyage, downtime is typically only 1 week which reduces opportunity cost typically by 70 %.
+Since Kamelia Cleantech exhaust gas scrubbers system can be installed on-voyage, downtime is typically only 1 week which reduces opportunity cost typically by 70 %.
 No drydocking, or cofferdams required for scrubber system installation.
 We utilise proven oil and gas industry technology for underwater penetrations.

 You can select from our complete range of scrubber technology from Open-Loop, Hybrid-ready, and Hybrid System Scrubbers.
 To know more about Kamelia Cleantech scrubbers, its benefits, costs and installation procedures, send us an email at email@example.com and our Scrubber Experts will be more than happy to assist you.